appaulo14/simple-inventory-management-system/README.md

 * Switch from SQLite to a more production-ready data such as PostgreSQL or MySQL and tune settings/indexes appropriately.
 * Batch update to reduce the number of requests against the server.
 * Look for ways to optimize queries more.
+* Look for more shared test code to move into shared_examples.rb files.
 * Authentication/Authentication
 * Allow client to filter and pagination results.
 * Allow inventory to be referenced by distribution-center-specific ids.